Breast milk leakage and what to do about it

 First, there are breast pads that simply soak up the leakage to prevent it from getting on your clothes.
 Breast pads are worn inside the bra.
 There are washable and disposable breast pads.

-Then, there are 'milk savers' that are also designed to be worn inside the bra, like a breast pad.
+Then, there are 'milk savers' or 'breast shells' that are also designed to be worn inside the bra, like a breast pad.
 Except, they don't soak up the milk, they save it in a reservoir so that it can be put away for later.
 Saving leaking milk 'passively' is a brilliant concept: it transforms leaking milk from a nuisance to a valuable resource and costs no extra time!

 The problem with wearing a breast pad or milk saver in your bra for an extended period of time is that they create an wet, warm, sugary environment that is deprived from fresh air.
 Ideal for bacterial proliferation.
 Yeast infection is a common bacterial infection affects breastfeeding moms and their babies.
 It can cause pain with breastfeeding and is really annoying to get rid of.